 - Follow-up of a past finding, such as polyps or colon cancer

 - Inflammatory bowel disease (ulcerative colitis and Crohn disease)

 Normal findings are healthy intestinal tissues.

 Kimmey MB.
 Complications of gastrointestinal endoscopy.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
-Sleisenger and Fordtran's Gastrointestinal and Liver Disease.
+Sleisenger and Fordtran's Gastrointestinal and Liver Disease: Pathophysiology/Diagnosis/Management.
 9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2010:chap 40.
+Philadelphia, PA: Elsevier Saunders; 2010:chap 40.

 Lieberman DA, Rex DK, Winawer SJ, et al.; United States Multi-Society Task Force on Colorectal Cancer.
 Guidelines for colonoscopy surveillance after screening and polypectomy: a consensus update by the US Multi-Society Task Force on Colorectal Cancer.
 Gastroenterology.
 2012;143:844-57.
 PMID 22763141 www.ncbi.nlm.nih.gov/pubmed/22763141.

 National Comprehensive Cancer Network.
 NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines): Colorectal cancer screening.
 Version 1.2014.
 Available at: www.nccn.org/professionals/physician_gls/pdf/colorectal_screening.pdf.
 Accessed February 12, 2015.

 Pasricha PJ.
 Gastrointestinal endoscopy.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 24th ed.
 Philadelphia, PA: Elsevier Saunders; 2012:chap 136.